 We have already discussed the frame control field format in the previous lesson that the Frame Control field contains multiple subfields.
 The figure below illustrates the subfields of the frame control field.

-Frame Type and Frame Subtype – The frame type is 2-bit frame determines the function of frame i.e management(00), control(01) or data(10).
+Frame Type and Frame Subtype – The frame type is a 2-bit frame that determines the function of the frame i.e management(00), control(01), or data(10).
 The value 11 is reserved.
 The subtype is a 4-bit long field showing the sub-type of the frame like 0000 for association request, 1000 for the beacon.
 There are multiple subtype fields for each frame type.
 Each subtype determines the specific function to perform for its associated frame type.

 Retry – The retry field is also 1 bit in the size.
-If the frame is set to 1, which indicate that the current frame is a retransmission of an earlier frame.
+If the frame is set to 1, which indicates that the current frame is a retransmission of an earlier frame.

 Power Management – The 1-bit long field Indicates whether the sending device is in active mode or power-saver mode.
 If the frame value is set to 1, it is mean that the station goes into power-save mode.
 If the field is set to 0, the station stays active.